 In this case, the sideslip index is called the beta target.
 When this index is centered with the roll index, the sideslip equals the sideslip target for optimum aircraft performance.

-Two flight guidance modes are available, each having its own symbols.
+Two flight guidance modes are available, each having their own symbols.

 Heading / Vertical Speed Reference

 The PFD displays pitch and roll bars in green.
 They automatically move out of view at touchdown in rollout mode.